affilinet/wordpress-plugin-productwidgets/trunk/README.md

 Affilinet Product Widgets

-The affilinet Browser WebExtension for Influencers allows publishers to easily search and discover products via an extensive product search engine and generate appealing product widgets out of it, which can be used to promote e.g. fashion or consumer eletronic products.
+The affilinet Browser WebExtension for Influencers allows publishers to easily search and discover products via an extensive product search engine and generate appealing product widgets out of it, which can be used to promote e.g. fashion or consumer electronic products.

 Beyond the Product Widget Wizard, the affilinet WebExtension offers even more functionality for Influencers such as Like Lists, Social Sharing, Deeplink Generator with link shortener.